destanyparria/stay-golden/README.md

-# stay-golden will be used for completing python tasks with AWS services.
+# stay-golden will be used for completing tasks with AWS services.